 After a lot of positive feedback after my last “myth-busting” post, I thought I would do another… But I would like to firstly say I take no credit for this information.
-At the bottom of each post, I do I write the sources of information unless it’s just my opinion.
-Of course, some information is just based on my memory of things I’ve read before or discussions I’ve had with friends… but more often than not I had some help thanks to a few wonderful researchers such as April Vevea from Marilyn: A Day in The Life, The Marilyn Remembered Fan Club and their members, various books and more.
-I have listed some of my favourites online resources on my WEBSITES page so please check them out because without them I wouldn’t know much of what I do today.
+Of course, some information is just based on my memory of things I’ve read before or discussions I’ve had with friends… but more often than not I had some help thanks to a few wonderful researchers, various books and more.
+I have listed some of my favourite online resources on my SOURCES page so please check them out because without them I wouldn’t know much of what I do today.

 Right, let’s continue with some of these famous tales that are actually false, shall we?